9 Tips for Creating Instagram Stories Ads That Convert

 Consider using Instagram Stories features like fonts or GIFs to keep your ad in line with your usual style.

 We chatted to Bob Wolfley, Social Media Manager at MeUndies about their approach to Instagram Stories ads.
-He agrees that for Instagram Stories, when ads feel overproduced or overly animated, a user’s immediate reaction will be to swipe away from the ad and move on to the next’s account’s post.
+Wolfley agrees that for Instagram Stories, when ads feel overproduced or overly animated, a user’s immediate reaction will be to swipe away and move on to the next’s account’s post.

 In our free Instagram Stories for Business course, we talk about how to build an authentic and natural Instagram Stories ad for your brand.
 Check out the video below to learn more about how @MeUndies taps into this ‘unpolished’ trend to get more sales.

-#6: Create a Strong Call to Action With Your Instagram Stories Ads Content
+#6: Create a Strong Call-to-Action (CTA) with Your Instagram Stories Ads Content

-Nothing encourages an impulse buy more than a limited deal, or exclusive offer!
+Nothing encourages an impulse purchase more than a limited-time deal or an exclusive offer!

-Creating a sense of urgency, or a fear of FOMO within your Instagram Stories ads text is one simple way you can encourage viewers to swipe up and visit your website, and hopefully make a purchase!
+Creating a sense of urgency or FOMO within your Instagram Stories ads is one simple way you can encourage viewers to swipe up and visit your website (and hopefully make a purchase)!

 #7: Be Strategic With Your Text Positioning in Instagram Stories Ads